CMSgov/beneficiary-fhir-data/insights/terraform/projects/bfd/README.md

 ## Adding new columns

-The api_requests table has hard-coded column fields.
+The `api_requests` table has hard-coded column fields, which is unavoidable due to limitations in Kinesis Firehose's format_conversion feature.

 Based on historical log files, this list is meant to contain every field ever used *so far*.
 However, when new fields are added to the FHIR server's log files, they will also need to be added